wiscohumanoids/lerobot_alohamini/README.md

 # WiscoHumanoids AlohaMini

+***IMPORTANT:*** FORMERLY, we were using a Docker image in the name of cross-platform compatibility, but this ridiculously overcomplicated communication with the robot, leader arms (teleop), and Huggingface.
+Please do a fresh re-install of this repository according to [these instructions](#installation).

 ## Directory Structure

-Since this is a fork of a fork of an open-source repo, it's a fair bit messy.
-Overall structure for our purposes is as follows:
+Overall structure is as follows:

 ```
 lerobot_alohamini/
 ├── calibration/         # robot & leader calibration files (mounted accordingly in container)
 ├── datasets/            # storage (mounted accordingly in container for persistence)
-├── docker/              # docker container setup & run scripts
 ├── docs/                # mostly outdated extra docs
 ├── scripts/             # scripts for working with the alohamini in the container
 ├── simulation/          # scripts & assets for simulation